 Sleek Multi-Touch Interface gets Your Hands out of the Way!

 The problem with a touch screen interface is that your finger tends to block the GUI (graphic user interface) object you are engaging.
-On small screens with just a single finger (or digit) it is not that big of a deal.
-However on a multi-touch interface where you use more than one finger, viewing problems start to arise.
+On small screens, with just a single finger (or digit) it is not that big of a deal.
+However, on a multi-touch interface where you use more than one finger, viewing problems start to arise.
 This problem gets compounded when a multi-touch interface moves to a larger screen, where you would use all five fingers for a full gestural input.

+Over a quarter-century ago, Xerox introduced the modern graphical user interface paradigm we today take for granted.
 That it has endured is a testament to the genius of its design.
 But the industry is now at a crossroads: New technologies promise higher-bandwidth interaction, but have yet to find a truly viable implementation.
+10/GUI aims to bridge this gap by rethinking the desktop to leverage technology in an intuitive and powerful way.

-10/GUI, a summer project by Robert Clayton, solves this issue by decoupling the multi-touch interface from the screen onto an essentially large laptop track pad.
+10/GUI, a summer project by Robert Clayton, solves this issue by decoupling the multi-touch interface from the screen onto an essentially large laptop trackpad.
 I won’t say too much more so that his cool video (below) can do the talking.

 10/GUI from C. Miller on Vimeo.